 6. Stitch

-Stitch is a powerful and flexible data pipeline platform that is designed to help businesses easily connect, transfer, and integrate data from a wide range of sources in the form of useful raw data.
+Stitch (by Qlik) is a powerful and flexible data pipeline platform that is designed to help businesses easily connect, transfer, and integrate data from a wide range of sources in the form of useful raw data.
 The platform is cloud-based and open-sourced and allows data replication into cloud data warehouses, making it easy to use and customize.

 With its support for a large number of sources and destinations, as well as its open-source toolkit for building custom sources, Stitch is a highly transparent and flexible platform for managing data pipelines.
 Whether you are looking to build simple or complex data pipelines, Stitch has the capabilities you need to get the job done.